butterrsoft/GyrSync/README.md

 There is one 1.27mm jumper inside the Gyrsync - allowing UPDI programming via VGA Pin 11 on the female VGA output side.
 This pin is not used by any display, or at most was used in the early '80's as monitor ID bit 0 by tying it to ground, but you might try removing the jumper if the dongle seems stuck in some sort of loop.

 ### 🔸 Mode S - special
-Mode S passes 15kHz as normal, but takes 31kHz and havles it to make it 15kHz also - side-by-side images but at true 15kHz.
+Mode S passes 15kHz as normal, but takes 31kHz and halves it to make it 15kHz also - side-by-side images but at true 15kHz.
 This lets you use Safe Mode, or get out of trouble if Windows keeps grabbing 480p and pissing you off.

 If there is no user activity, Mode S reports sync status each 5s (but still blocks sync out of range).